meinkea/Python-with-Mac/README.md

  - Official site: http://jupyter.org/

 ## • Matlab
-If you wanna keep matlab, and you don't have to give it up.
+If you wanna keep Matlab, and you don't have to give it up.
-Python can call your matlab functions and code, and use best of both worlds! <br />
+Python can call your Matlab functions and code, and use best of both worlds! <br />
  - doc: https://www.mathworks.com/help/matlab/matlab_external/call-user-script-and-function-from-python.html

-If you had Matlab, Python, and Labview on the same computer, you could wrap your matlab code in Python and feed it to a labview test system.
+If you had Matlab, Python, and Labview on the same computer, you could wrap your Matlab code in Python and feed it to a labview test system.

 ## • Small Matlab to Python compiler, LibreMate, and OMPC
 If you decided to make a complete switch over from Matlab to Python, you don't need to rewrite all of your Matlab code (although rewriting some of them would be great practice).
 Instcompetesead, there are Source-to-Source Compilers.
 These essentually rewrite your Matlab code into Python code, mostly using the packages mentioned earlier.